 - Click the triangle next to the word "Details" to see more information about the certificate.

-- Scroll to the bottom and locate the Fingerprints section.
-Look for the SHA-1 fingerprint.
+- Scroll to the bottom of the Details section to see the SHA1 fingerprint.

 SHA1 FA 02 79 0F CE 9D 93 00 89 C8 C2 51 0B BC 50 B4 85 8E 6F BF

 SHA1 9C 86 47 71 48 B3 D7 04 24 7A 3C 3F 56 EA 2D E5 94 4B 01 C2